srobotta/moodle-database-presets/project-signup/README.md

-In the *New entry* as well the *Single view* template the data is grouped by these to criteria resulting in two tables (or one subheadline and paragraph and one table).
+In the *New entry* as well the *Single view* template the data is grouped by these two criteria resulting in two tables (or one subheadline and paragraph and one table).

 ### Multi language